-In 2022, NagaCorp appointed Political & Economic Risk Consultancy, Ltd. (PERC), an independent third party from the Company, to conduct a research and review on investment risks in Cambodia.
+In 2024, NagaCorp appointed Political & Economic Risk Consultancy, Ltd. (PERC), an independent third party from the Company, to conduct a research and review on investment risks in Cambodia.
 Established in 1976, PERC is headquartered in Hong Kong and engaged principally in the monitoring and auditing of country risks in Asia.
-From this base, PERC manages a team of researchers and analysts in the ASEAN countries, the Greater China region and South Korea.
-Corporations and financial institutions worldwide use PERC's services to assess key trends and critical issues shaping the region, to identify growth opportunities, and to develop effective strategies for capitalizing on these opportunities.
+From this base, PERC manages a team of researchers and analysts in the ASEAN countries, the Greater China region, and South Korea.
+Corporations and financial institutions use PERC's services to assess key trends and critical issues shaping the region, identify growth opportunities, and develop effective strategies for capitalising on these opportunities.

-In the research, political, social, investment and macro-economic risks in Cambodia were assessed and reviewed, particularly as they relate to NagaCorp's casino, hotel and entertainment business operations.
-In arriving at its findings below, PERC took into account, among others, domestic political risks, social instability risks, institutional weaknesses, human resource risks, infrastructure risks and external political risks.
+PERC has assessed and reviewed Cambodia’s political, social, investment, and macroeconomic risks related to NagaCorp’s casino, hotel, and entertainment business operations.
+In arriving at the findings below, PERC has taken into account, amongst others, domestic political risks, social instability risks, institutional weaknesses, human resource risks, infrastructure risks, and external political risks.

-Based on the assessments and reviews carried out between late November 2021 and the end of December 2021, a summary of PERC's findings is portrayed below for your reference:
+Based on the assessments and reviews carried out between mid-November 2024 and the end of December 2024, PERC summarised the findings below:

 Grades range from zero to 10, with zero being the best grade possible and 10 the worst.

-PERC quantifies investment risks in Cambodia through the measure of the following variables:
+PERC quantities investment risks in Cambodia through the measure of the following variables:

 Summary